A new uniform lower bound on Weil-Petersson distance: Introduction

-\textbf{Acknowledgements.} The author would like to thank Martin Bridgeman, Ran Ji and Scott Wolpert for helpful conversations on this paper.
-He also would like to thank Melanie Rupflin, Peter Topping and Shing-Tung Yau for their interests.
-This work is supported by a grant from Tsinghua University.
+\textbf{Acknowledgements.} The author would like to thank Martin Bridgeman, Ran Ji and Scott Wolpert for helpful conversations on this paper, and thank to Melanie Rupflin, Peter Topping and Shing-Tung Yau for their interests.
+He especially would like to thank Peter Topping for useful discussions on the Definition on Page $2$.
+He is also very grateful to anonymous referees for their helpful comments.
+This work is supported by the NSFC grant No. $12171263$ and a grant from Tsinghua University.